 Pro Tip: Use the search bar at the top of the Object Explorer to quickly locate specific objects in large databases.

 The Query Editor is where the magic happens.
 This tool allows you to write, execute, and debug SQL queries.
-Whether you’re running a simple SELECT statement or a complex stored procedure, the Query Editor provides a robust environment for working with SQL code.
+Whether you're running simple SELECT statements or complex stored procedures, the Query Editor provides a robust environment for working with SQL code.

 Key Features:

 The Activity Monitor is a real-time dashboard that provides insights into the performance of your SQL Server instance.
-It’s an essential tool for identifying and troubleshooting performance bottlenecks.
+It’s an essential tool for monitoring server health and diagnosing performance issues.

 Key Features: